-The office of Justice of the Peace for New Zealand has powers and responsibilities that involve dealing with the private affairs and rights of individuals from all races, creeds and backgrounds and, as such, demands sensitivity, standards of performance in the role and the maintenance of high standards in the private and working lives of Justices of the Peace.
-JPs are expected to abide by the following Code:
+The office of Justice of the Peace for New Zealand has powers and responsibilities that involve dealing with the private affairs and rights of individuals from all ethnicities and backgrounds.
+The role demands sensitivity, precision and the maintenance of high ethical standards in both private and professional life.

 Justices of the Peace shall:

-- Maintain the integrity and dignity of the office through ethical conduct, good example, high standards of citizenship and by not acting in a manner which is unlawful or likely to bring disrepute to the office of Justice of the Peace.
+2. maintain the integrity and dignity of the office through ethical conduct, good example, high standards of Citizenship, and by not acting in a manner which is unlawful or likely to bring disrepute to the office of Justice of the Peace.

 Justices of the Peace shall:

-- Abide by the constitution and the policies of the Royal Federation of New Zealand Justices Associations and to the Association to which each Justice belongs.
+1. abide by the constitution and the policies of the Royal Federation of New Zealand Justices’ Associations and of the Association to which each Justice belongs.

-- Maintain a working knowledge of the duties, responsibilities and obligations of a Justice of the Peace by regularly participating in training sessions provided by their Associations or Royal Federation.
+2. maintain a working knowledge of the duties, responsibilities and obligations of a Justice of the Peace by regularly participating in ongoing education provided by their Associations or Royal Federation.

-- Use the office of Justice of the Peace only for the purpose of ministerial or judicial duties and not to enhance their personal status.
+4. use the office of Justice of the Peace for the purpose of ministerial or judicial duties and not to enhance their personal status.